This post may contain affiliate links. Please read my disclosure.

 - Depending on the size of your chicken, you may need to adjust the roasting time slightly.

-- Don’t forget to remove the giblets before cooking, and hold onto the chicken carcass to make this crockpot chicken broth.
+- Don’t forget to remove the giblets before cooking, and hold onto the chicken carcass to make this crockpot chicken broth or instant pot chicken bone broth.

 Common questions